-If you are a person who either serves our country in the military or are married to a spouse who does, enough cannot be said about your family's sacrifices in order allow your fellow citizens the opportunity to lead successful, productive and happy lives.
-For this, we all owe you and yours a debt a gratitude.
+Suppose you are a person who either serves our country in the military or is married to a spouse who does.
+In that case, enough cannot be said about your family's sacrifices to allow your fellow citizens the opportunity to lead successful, productive, and happy lives.
+For this, we all owe you and yours a debt of gratitude.

-It would be ideal for your lives to be ones that are lead without strife or hardship, but unfortunately, that can't always be the case.
+It would be ideal for your lives to be led without strife or hardship, but unfortunately, that can't always be the case.
 Hardship can arrive at the foot of your door in the shape of a divorce.
-Today's blog topic from the Law Office of Bryan Fagan, PLLC is on the subject of dividing retirement benefits in a military divorce.
+Today's blog topic from the Law Office of Bryan Fagan, PLLC, is on the subject of dividing retirement benefits in a military divorce.

 Military retirement benefits in a nutshell

-Unless you have actually done some research into the subject you may not know exactly what is included in the retirement benefits that you or your spouse have earned through your career in the military.
+Unless you have researched the subject, you may not know exactly what is included in the retirement benefits that you or your spouse have earned through your career in the military.

-For the answer to this question, we would take a look at whether or not the money was contributed to the retirement account before or after the date you and your spouse became married.
+To answer this question, we would take a look at whether or not the money was contributed to the retirement account before or after the date you and your spouse became married.

-If the money was contributed before you were married then the state of Texas considers those contributions to be the separate property of your spouse and not subject to division in your divorce.
+Suppose the money was contributed before you were married.
+In that case, the state of Texas considers those contributions to be the separate property of your spouse and not subject to division in your divorce.

-On the other hand, if the money was contributed to a retirement account after the date on which you were married then those contributions are considered to be community property and are subject to division in your divorce.
+On the other hand, if the money was contributed to a retirement account after the date you were married, then those contributions are considered community property and are subject to division in your divorce.

-You will get credit depending on when the money was deposited not whose name is on the account or from whose job the deposits came from.
-It can be the case that retirement accounts are made up of both community and separate property.
+Depending on when the money was deposited, you will get credit, not whose name is on the account or whose job the deposits came from.
+It can be the case that retirement accounts are both community and separate property.

 Does the length of your marriage have anything to do with your ability to access retirement benefits in divorce?

 A lawyer's favorite answer to give anyone when asked a question is: "It depends."
-That response is applicable for the question I posed in the title to this section, as well.
-We will need to examine the sort of retirement account that is relevant to your case.
+That response applies to the question I posed in the title of this section.
+We will need to examine the retirement account that is relevant to your case.

-When you consider an IRA or 401(k) then the length of your marriage has no effect on if the account is divisible in your divorce.
-However, a judge does not have to split these type of accounts straight down the middle.
+When you consider an IRA or 401(k), then the length of your marriage does not affect if the account is divisible in your divorce.
+However, a judge does not have to split these accounts straight down the middle.
 A just and right division of community property is the standard with which a judge would divide up any community property in your case- retirement accounts included.

 In this situation, the first twenty year's worth of retirement contributions would be considered your spouse's separate property and would not be subject to division in your divorce.
-The final year's worth of retirement savings are subject to division- but even then a judge does not have to award you a portion.
-He or she could award you other sums of money equal to the retirement account in order to allow the retirement to not be divided up.
+The final year's worth of retirement savings is subject to division- but even then, a judge does not have to award you a portion.
+They could award you other sums of money equal to the retirement account to allow the retirement not to be divided up.

-When it comes to pension plans, military retirement benefits and social security benefits then there are different rules on how the length of your marriage can affect your eligibility to receive a portion of retirement funds upon divorce.
+When it comes to pension plans, military retirement benefits, and social security benefits, there are different rules on how the length of your marriage can affect your eligibility to receive a portion of retirement funds upon divorce.

 How can you find out whether or not your spouse even has any retirement benefits saved?

-During the course of your marriage did you and your spouse rarely, if ever, discuss financial matters like retirement?
+Did you and your spouse rarely, if ever, discuss financial matters like retirement during your marriage?
 If so, then you can count yourself among the many, many Americans who are in the same boat as you.
-With the hurried pace of our day to day lives, it is not uncommon to focus on other, more pressing issues than down the road topics like retirement.
+With the hurried pace of our day-to-day lives, it is not uncommon to focus on other, more pressing issues than down the road topics like retirement.

-If you are contemplating a divorce it may be worthwhile to look at a paycheck that your spouse receives to see if there is money being taken out to go towards a retirement plan of some sort.
-If your spouse is a member of the military then it is likely that their pension will send out periodic statements to your home and also have a notation on each paycheck with the amount stated which goes to their pension fund.
+If you are contemplating a divorce, it may be worthwhile to look at a paycheck that your spouse receives to see if there is money being taken out to go towards a retirement plan of some sort.
+If your spouse is a member of the military, then it is likely that their pension will send out periodic statements to your home and have a notation on each paycheck with the amount stated, which goes to their pension fund.

-Thank you for showing an interest in this important topic.
+Thank you for showing an interest in this vital topic.
 Tomorrow we will continue our discussion on retirement benefits and divorce and hope you return to read and learn more.

 If you want to know more about what you can do, CLICK the button below to get your FREE E-book: “16 Steps to Help You Plan & Prepare for Your Texas Divorce”